rkapl123/DBAddin/docs/DBFuncs.md

 *   `DBString`, building a quoted string from an open ended parameter list given in the argument.
 This can also be used to easily build wildcards into the String.
 *   `DBinClause`, building an SQL in clause from an open ended parameter list given in the argument.
 *   `DBDate`, building a quoted Date string (format YYYYMMDD) from the date value given in the argument.
-*   `Plookup`, doing a pattern weighted lookup of values to retrieve the "best matching" lookup value.
-This is needed when working with incomplete input data.

 There is also a supporting tool available for building queries and placing them into the functions (based on MS-Query) and a "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)

 ### Using the Functions

-<a name="DBListFetch"></a>

 #### DBListFetch